Morganamilo/saur/README.md

 The goal of this project is to create a dead simple and light on dependencies AUR helper.
 The main focus will be on installation and updating of packages.

-This AUR helper will not be an interface to `pacman` commands but an entirely separate utility.
-I believe that local repos and the AUR should remain separate as they already are.

 The only required dependencies are `curl`, `git`, `bash` and `pacman` which should already be installed on your system.

 `saur` does not yet support complex AUR packages (`aws-cli-git`, `ros-lunar-desktop`) or selecting packages from a group (`clion`, `libc++`, `python-pyalsaaudio`).
 These features are being worked on but will only be implemented if they can be done so simply.